CodeMC/Documentation/docs/jenkins/deploy.md

 [source_gradle_kts]: https://github.com/Minecrell/ServerListPlus/blob/ef8cda91cc73a4599c359640c4e97dde9b699649/build.gradle.kts#L146-L178

 # Deploying to the CodeMC Nexus
-CodeMC offers you a way to upload your API or project to a nexus, so that other developers can integrate it into their own projects to use.
+CodeMC offers you a way to upload your API or project to a Nexus Repository, so that other developers can integrate it into their own projects to use.
 This page here will explain how you can achieve this.

 !!! info "Important"
-    You can only deploy your project to the nexus from within your Jenkins Project.
+    You can only deploy your project to the Nexus from within your Jenkins Project.
     If you try to deploy from outside of it will you receive an "Unauthorized" exception.

 ## Prerequisites